A month after negative oil prices, U.S. crude contract expiry looms

 The virus destroyed so much fuel demand as billions of people stopped traveling that there was almost nowhere left to store the oil.
 So on the day before the May contract expired, investors stuck with barrels had to pay buyers to take it away.

 As oil producers worldwide cut output rapidly, the pressure on storage is easing: U.S. government data this week showed crude inventories fell.
+[EIA/S]

 “There’s clearly a different feel to the oil market heading into this contract expiry, with production cuts having been enforced globally, either through deals or unilaterally,” said Craig Erlam, senior market analyst at OANDA.